andrew/ultimate-awesome/README.md

 - [artificial-intelligence-library](https://github.com/nikit0ns/artificial-intelligence-library) - Artificial Intelligence Library — a meticulously curated library featuring over 320 top-tier AI platforms across 16 distinct categories.
 - [flutter-guide](https://github.com/oliver-gomes/flutter-guide) - 📚 Flutter Guide on becoming a Master Flutterista.
 - [awesome-mixed-reality](https://github.com/saurabhchalke/awesome-mixed-reality) - 🌟 A curated list of awesome resources for Mixed Reality development.
+- [awesome](https://github.com/Senzing/awesome) - Curated list of awesome software and resources for Senzing, The First Real-Time AI for Entity Resolution.
 - [awesome-ethereum](https://github.com/toadkicker/awesome-ethereum) - A curated list of how to get started with Ethereum blockchain technologies.
 - [All-In-One-CyberSecurity-Resources](https://github.com/vatsalgupta67/All-In-One-CyberSecurity-Resources) - List of CyberSecurity Resources and some different Sub-Domains of CyberSecurity .
 - [awesome-salient-object-detection](https://github.com/visionxiang/awesome-salient-object-detection) - A curated list of awesome resources for salient object detection (SOD), focusing more on multi-modal SOD, such as RGB-D SOD.